zlldnv/devops-labs/README.md

 ## Deadlines and labs distribution

 Participants will be provided 2 labs simultaneously and have 1 week to submit solutions.
 Moodle will contain presentations and deadlines.

-Nothing is required to be submitted there.
+**UPD.** You are required to submit zip file with your source code to corresponding assignment in moodle.
+This is required for the university as proof of work.

 ### Late submission policy